-Climate scientist at CNRS and CERFACS
+Climate scientist at CNRS

 CONTACT

 I am interested in the role of the ocean and sea ice in climate variability and predictability on time scales of few seasons to several decades.
-My initial research interest was focused on better understanding the mechanisms of variability of the Atlantic Meridional Overturning Circulation (AMOC), its preditability and impact on climate.
-My current research is articulated around the following topics :
+My initial research interest focused on better understanding the mechanisms of variability of the Atlantic Meridional Overturning Circulation (AMOC), its predictability and impact on climate.
+I also worked on seasonal to decadal predictions of ocean and sea ice.

 PROFESSIONAL EXPERIENCE